turbinenreiter/MicroPythonSmallSats/text/Method.md

 -------------------------------

 This evaluation focuses on the classic language evaluation criteria described by Sebesta [@sebesta].
+First, I look at how Python relates to the different criteria.
+Where applicable, I compare to other languages, in other cases I use the languages design philosphy [@pyzen] or documentation [@pydoc].

-While readability can be analyzed by using the evaluation criteria, it can also be tested.
-To do so, a survey was created to compare the readability of the Python programming language with C.
+Besides using the evaluation criteria, readability can also be tested.
+To do so, I created a survey to compare the readability of the Python programming language with C. C was chosen as baseline over C++ due its smaller number of keywords.
+While both languages are similar, C++ adds functionality that can be overwhelming in a survey setting.
+The used examples are short and do not extensivly show Pythons object oriented features, but rather the procedural style.
+This allows the compared examples to be as similar as possible while being different languages, ensuring that the differences are caused by language rather than programming paradigm or style.
+At the same time the examples can stay true to the languages idiom instead of being forced into an alien style.

 The survey consists of nine examples, each with an implementation in Python and C. The participants are asked to answer questions regarding